sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 }
 ```

-Commit your changes and open a pull request.
+Commit your changes, open a pull request in `infrastructure`, and merge the changes after review.

-Make sure that your Terraform Cloud workspaces are created, then schedule a run for the created `-project` workspace.
+3. Make sure that your Terraform Cloud workspaces are created, then schedule a run for the created `-project` workspace.
 Once that succeeds, do the same for the created `-resources` workspace.

-Once `resources/` has been applied, you should have outputs for a GCP bucket and a GCP service account with write-only access to it.
+4. Once `resources/` has been applied, you should have outputs for a GCP bucket and a GCP service account with write-only access to it.
 [Create a 1password share entry](https://support.1password.com/share-items/) with these outputs:

 - `snapshot_bucket_name`
 - `writer_service_account_key`